Uganda: Ex-LRA rebel commander gets 40-year sentence – DW – 10/25/2024

 Gasagwa said that Kwoyelo avoided the death penalty because he was recruited by the LRA at a young age and was not one of the top-ranking commanders.
 He has expressed remorse and a willingness to reconcile with the victims.

-Kwoyelo has the right to appeal the sentence and conviction with a 14 day period.
+Kwoyelo has the right to appeal the sentence and conviction within a 14 day period.

 What is known about Kwoyelo